The History of the Future

 The great one of Rome will die, the night over.

-Beginning in October 1604 and shining until 1606, a supernova did appear, smack-dab in the middle of a Saturn/Jupiter/Galactic Center/Mars stellium (see the chart below).
+Beginning in October 1604 and shining until 1606, a supernova did appear in the sky!
 It was so bright that for weeks it could be seen in broad daylight.
 It really freaked people out!
-It was just North of the Ecliptic.

 Unless “Not far from Cancer” was a secret code, that part of his prediction was wrong.
 The exploding star appeared in the constellation of Ophiuchus, in the Tropical sign of Sagittarius.